-We offer a wide variety of halogen bulbs including decorative, T shaped, double ended, 2-pin and more.
+We offer a wide variety of halogen bulbs including MR shaped, T shaped, double ended, 2-pin and more.
 Whether you need a halogen replacement for your home, landscape or office, Lite Source Inc. is the place!

 Parabolic Aluminized Reflector (PAR) light bulbs are commonly used in office display lighting and are found in outdoor flood lighting in homes or offices.
 PAR lamps come in a variety of diameters from 2 inches to 8 inches diameter.
 The diameter of the lamp will be indicated by the number after PAR in the part number.
 These numbers represent eighths of inches.
 For instance, a PAR16 is 16/8 inches or 2 inches in diameter.
 In addition to diameter options, the bulbs come in different beam spreads or beam widths that will determine how the light appears on the object you are illuminating.
 The more narrow of an angle, the light will appear more narrow or focused.
 A wider beam spread will disperse the light further, creating a larger but less focused illumination.

 Halogen MR bulbs, or multifaceted reflector bulbs, are characterized by a reflector housing surrounding the light source that provides the beam width control.
 They can be described as looking like an old-fashioned satellite dish.
 MR lamps are frequently used in display lighting, desk lamps and a variety of medical equipment applications.
 These lamps come with different base types, diameters, color temperatures and beam spreads.
 LED replacements are also becoming available.